delving/x3ml/docs/x3ml-schema-mapping.md

 		</target>
 	</path>

-## Additional Entities
+## Additional Nodes

-When additional properties and entities need to be added to the target entity, the *additional* element can be used.
+When additional properties and entities need to be added to a target entity, the *additional* element can be used.
 It contains the entity which will be attached to the target entity, and the property which will describe the link.

 	<range>
 		<source/>